- April 16, 2026

 About

 Ground Zero is a single player survival shooter game with horror, post-apocalyptic and science fiction themes.
 It was developed by Malformation Games and was released on April 16, 2026.
-It received mostly positive reviews from critics and positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 Fight through post-apocalyptic South Korea in this retro survival horror.
 Uncover the truth behind the devastating meteor impact that left the country in ruins and turned every living organism into a terrifying monstrosity.
 Fight.
 Solve puzzles.
 Upgrade gear.
 Make every bullet count.